-1. Maintenance period shall begin immediately after seeding is completed for each designated area on Plan, and shall continue until all lawn areas have been fully accepted, not less than 60 days after substantial completion.
+1. Maintenance period shall begin immediately after sod or seeding is completed for each designated area on Plan, and shall continue until all lawn areas have been fully accepted, not less than 60 days after agreed upon start of establishment period approved by Williams College.

-2. If seeded in Fall continue maintenance the following Spring until lawn is established and accepted, IN WRITING, by Architect.
+2. If seeded in Fall continue maintenance the following Spring until lawn is established and accepted, IN WRITING, by Architect and Owner.